LaughNet: synthesizing laughter utterances from waveform silhouettes and a single laughter example: Introduction

 \section{Introduction}

-Current speech-synthesis technology can synthesize speech with high naturalness quickly and conveniently manner for well-contained scenarios such as conversational speech or audiobook narratives.
+Current speech-synthesis technology can synthesize speech with high naturalness and in a convenient manner for well-contained scenarios such as conversational speech or audiobook narratives.
 To push the limitation of the technology further, many studies focused on balancing between developing a seamless end-to-end (E2E) system \cite{wang2017tacotron} and putting back some form of control over synthetic speech \cite{luong2017adapting}.
-For example, Wang et\ al. \cite{wang2017uncovering} proposed a prosodic controlling scheme through manipulating style tokens self-discovered by the sequence-to-sequence text-to-speech (TTS) model, while Shechtman et\ al. \cite{shechtman2021supervised} introduced an emphasis indicator that allows controlling of the prosodic of the generated speech.
+For example, Wang et\ al. \cite{wang2017uncovering} proposed a prosody controlling scheme through manipulating style tokens self-discovered by the sequence-to-sequence text-to-speech (TTS) model, while Shechtman et\ al. \cite{shechtman2021supervised} introduced an emphasis indicator that allows controlling of the prosody of the generated speech.

-While speech is essential to human-machine interaction as it allows the exchange of information, non-speech human sounds, such as laughter, play an important role in expressing emotions \cite{schroder2003experimental}.
+While speech is essential to human-machine interaction as it allows the exchange of information, non-speech vocalizations, such as laughter, play an important role in expressing emotions \cite{schroder2003experimental}.
 Many laughter-synthesis systems use the same methodology as TTS.
 Specifically, laughter is treated as an extension of speech, thus presented by the same symbolic phonemes \cite{mansouri2019dnn,tits2020laughter} with additional specified contexts \cite{nagata2018defining}.
-This setup is convenient but inadequate as the linguistic interface is unable to fully express the dynamic of laughter.
-Different approaches include training auto-encoder (AE) or variational autoencoder (VAE) \cite{mansouri2020laughter} models that generate laughter from a latent vector, or assuming speech-like sounds are realizations of different emotions \cite{matsumoto2020controlling}.
-Most of these approaches lack the ability to control laughter utterances due to the highly abstract input.
+This setup is convenient but inadequate, as a linguistic interface cannot fully express the dynamic of laughter.
+Different approaches include training auto-encoder (AE) or variational autoencoder (VAE) \cite{mansouri2020laughter} models that generate laughter from a latent vector, or assuming non-speech vocalizations are realizations of emotions \cite{matsumoto2020controlling}.
+Most of these approaches lack the ability to control due to the highly abstract input.